Citrous17/Physicians-And-Mentors/README.md

 * System dependencies

-* Configuration
+# Database creation

-* Database creation
+- rails db:create

-* Database initialization
+# Database initialization

-* How to run the test suite
+- rails db:migrate

-* Services (job queues, cache servers, search engines, etc.)
+# How to run the test suite

-* Deployment instructions
+# To connect to an already running container, use:

-* ...
+docker exec -it <name-of-container> /bin/bash